grking8/homepage/_posts/2020-02-29-pushing-docker-images-from-ec2-to-ecr-using-iam-roles.md

 #### Scalability

-Imagine in the SaaS example, you use not one provider but 10.
+Imagine in the SaaS example, you use not one provider but ten.

 Each provider needs the same authorisation.

-Using IAM roles leads to the creation of one IAM role with 10 trusted entities.
+Using IAM roles leads to the creation of one IAM role with ten trusted entities.

-Using IAM users leads to the creation of 10 IAM users*
+Using IAM users leads to the creation of ten IAM users*

-What if you used 100 providers, or a 1000?
+What if you used a hundred providers, or a thousand?
 It is a silly example, but it shows using IAM roles is more scalable.

-*You could create just one IAM user and give the same credentials to all the providers.
+*You could create one IAM user and give the same credentials to all the providers.
 What happens if you stop using a provider?
 You could rotate the credentials and inform the remaining providers.
-Alternatively, with a separate user for each provider, you would simply delete the stopped provider's user.
+With a separate user for each provider though, you would simply delete the stopped provider's user.

 #### Security